TanvirTian/Rust-Handbook/src/syntax.md

 ```
 🔎 Line-by-line breakdown:

-.`let` creates a new variable.
+- `let` creates a new variable.

-.`x` is the variable name.
+- `x` is the variable name.

-.`5` is the integer value assigned.
+- `5` is the integer value assigned.

-.`println!` is a macro that prints text to the console.
+- `println!` is a macro that prints text to the console.

 💡 If you're not sure what a macro is, don’t worry!
 For now, just remember that `println!` is used to display text in the console.